Last Updated on 1 month by Anoob P

 Sometimes when your time is right, everything you touch turns to gold and success comes very quickly.

-In my hometown we have a saying that goes, “God comes to all houses at some point.
+In my hometown we have a saying that goes, “God comes to all homes at some point.
 You should be smart enough to realize its him and then taken him inside.
 Don’t tell him to come back next week.”

 Sometimes whatever you try just fails and it becomes a pain to even try.